krukow/calabash-script/README.md

 ```clojure
 (tap [:button {:marked 'Edit'}))
 ```

+The query language is based (as closely as possible) on that of the Ruby-based [Calabash iOS](https://github.com/calabash/calabash-ios).
+This gets some of the advantages of Calabash-iOS/Frank to UIAutomation.

 Finally CalabashScript comes with a REPL!
 UIAutomation provides a JavaScript execution environment, and the project uia-repl provides a Clojure implementation of a ClojureScript "UIA-connected" REPL for this environment.